Punchestown Grand National Trial Preview, Tips, Runners & Trends

 • Stowaway (0 Wins from 7 runners)

-Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Kings Glen in 2006, winning for Thomas Carberry at odds of 16/1 under the guidance of P A Carberry.
+Looking at the winning odds over the last 20 renewals, the biggest-priced winner was My Immortal in 2026, winning for Barry Connell at odds of 40/1 under the guidance of Mr Finian Maguire.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
-Ahead of the 2026 Punchestown Grand National Trial, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Before placing your bet on the 2027 Punchestown Grand National Trial, head over to see which runners the best racing tipsters are tipping today.

 Route to the Punchestown Grand National Trial